SQL Server Integration Services (SSIS)

 - It helps us to merge data from various data stores.

-- It helps users in identifying, capturing, or analysing the data.
+- It helps users in identifying, capturing, or analyzing the data.

 - It provides an advanced level of structured error handling.